Admate8/Personal_Website/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Collecting, clearing, maintaining, visualising, and analysing stakeholders’ data about future projects, grants, capital, and revenue spending.
+        * Collecting, clearing, maintaining, visualising, and analysing stakeholders' data about future projects, grants, capital, and revenue spending.
         * Enabling different financial scenarios simulations by priority amendments and automating their influence on the implementation waves and dates.
         * Extracting and processing the FTE numbers data from various sources for the benchmarking exercise.
         * Preparing Power Bi reports displaying outcomes of the analysis.